Neural CRNs: A Natural Implementation of Learning in Chemical Reaction Networks: Preliminaries

 \subsection{Neural Ordinary Differential Equations}

-Neural ODEs \cite{chen2018neural} represent a class of neural networks in which core computations—such as hidden state transformations during the forward pass and gradient calculations during the backward pass—are modeled as continuous-time dynamical systems governed by ordinary differential equations (ODEs).
-Conceptually, they can be viewed as a continuous analog of residual neural networks (ResNets) \cite{Lu2018-vy}, where each layer performs a feedforward transformation $F$, augmented by a residual connection (Figure~\ref{fig:ffnn_node}b).
-As the number of layers in this network approaches infinity, the discrete transformations at hidden layers converge to a continuous trajectory of the hidden state vector, yielding the transformation shown in Figure~\ref{fig:ffnn_node}c.
-Figure~\ref{fig:ffnn_node} compares the hidden layer transformations among FFNNs, ResNets, and Neural ODEs.
-The core Neural ODE architecture can be defined using the following key hyperparameters:
+Neural ODEs \cite{chen2018neural} are a class of dynamical system-based neural networks in which both the core neural computations--hidden state transformation during the forward pass and gradient computation during the backward pass--are modeled as continuous-time evolution of a set of state variables governed by ordinary differential equations (ODEs).
+Conceptually, Neural ODEs can be viewed as continuous-time analogs of residual neural networks (ResNets) \cite{Lu2018-vy}, a class of feedforward neural networks (FFNNs) that incorporate a `residual' connection between the input and output of each layer transformation (see Figure~\ref{fig:ffnn_node}b).
+As the number of layers approaches infinity, the discrete updates of a ResNet converge to a continuous trajectory of the network state (see Figure~\ref{fig:ffnn_node}c).
+Figure~\ref{fig:ffnn_node} illustrates this conceptual progression by comparing hidden state transformations across FFNNs, ResNets, and Neural ODEs.